Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Bayesian additive regression trees (BART) provides flexible non-parametric modeling of mixed-type predictors for continuous and binary responses.
 This package is built upon CRAN R package 'BART', version 2.7 (< https://github.com/cran/BART>).
 It implements the three proposed variable selection approaches in the paper: Luo, C and Daniels, M. J. (2021), "Variable Selection Using Bayesian Additive Regression Trees." , and other three existing BART-based variable selection approaches.

-bartCause — by Vincent Dorie, a year ago
+bartCause — by Vincent Dorie, 2 months ago

 Causal Inference using Bayesian Additive Regression Trees